ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/security_labels/retrieve.rst

     GET /v2/securityLabels/{securityLabel}

-For example, the following query will return information about the ``TLP:Amber`` Security Label:
+For example, the following query will return information about the ``TLP:AMBER`` Security Label:

 .. code::

-    GET /v2/securityLabels/TLP:Amber
+    GET /v2/securityLabels/TLP%3AAMBER

 JSON Response:

 .. code:: json

     {
         "status": "Success",
         "data": {
             "securityLabel": {
-          "name": "TLP:Amber",
+                "name": "TLP:AMBER",
-          "description": "TLP:Amber information requires support to be effectively acted upon, yet carries risks to privacy, reputation, or operations if shared outside of the Organizations involved.", "dateAdded": "2017-07-13T17:50:17"
+                "description": "This security label is used for information that requires support to be effectively acted upon, yet carries risks to privacy, reputation, or operations if shared outside of the organizations involved.
+Information with this label can be shared with members of an organization and its clients.", "dateAdded": "2016-08-31T00:00:00Z"
             }
         }
     }

 Retrieve Items Labeled with Security Labels